Gualtieri

-Gualtieri (Mantovano: Gualtēr) is a comune (municipality) in the Province of Reggio Emilia in the Italian region Emilia-Romagna, located about 70 km northwest of Bologna and about 25 km north of Reggio Emilia on the right bank of the Po River.
+Gualtieri (Mantovano: Gualtēr) is a comune (municipality) in the province of Reggio Emilia, in the Italian region of Emilia-Romagna, located about 70 km northwest of Bologna and about 25 km north of Reggio Emilia on the right bank of the Po river.
 Historically, it suffered numerous floods, the last occurring in 1951.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Origins of the name

-According to historians, the name ‘Castrum Valterii’ is linked to Longobard ‘Gualtiero’ (equivalent to English Walter), who was sent by King Agilulf in 602 to conquer Mantua.
+According to historians, the name 'Castrum Valterii' is linked to Longobard 'Gualtiero' (equivalent to English 'Walter'), who was sent by King Agilulf in 602 to conquer Mantua.

 History

 In the 2nd century BC, with Roman colonisation, the territory was split up.
 The signs of centuriation still are evident not far from Brescello (Brixellum), a village around which the settlement of Gualtieri revolved until the Lombard Age.